-Once a profoundly poor nation, South Korea is now a thriving tech haven attracting more visitors than ever before.
-Its fast-paced streets are steeped in 5,000 years of culture and intricate history, while over 80% of its geography is mountainous, making it a dynamic destination for hikers and other outdoor lovers.
+Shrugging off its past, South Korea is now a thriving tech haven attracting more visitors than ever before.
+Its fast-paced streets are seeped in 5000 years of culture and intricate history, while over 80% of its geography is mountainous, making it a dynamic destination for hikers.
 South Korea is broken into provinces, with the futuristic capital Seoul sitting in the country’s north west.
 Think: ultra-modern skyscrapers, lively markets and traditional Buddhist temples.

 The most rugged and mountainous terrain is found in the east, while the west is flatter, making it ideal for agriculture.
 For a taste of traditional South Korea, head to UNESCO-listed Andong Hahoe village, or jump across the Korea Strait and you’ll land on Jeju-do, the South Korean answer to Hawaii.
 Don’t forget to feast on some delicious bibimbap (mixed rice) and the national dish kimchi (fermented vegetables) along the way!
 Click here to learn about when is the best time to visit South Korea.

 With South Korean culture taking over the world, visiting the source of your favourite soap opera or beauty product can be a dream come true South Korea has been experiencing something of a modern global renaissance, with K-pop, Korean TV and film, Korean food, Korean technology, and Korean beauty rituals becoming a...Read more

 While there’s plenty to see and buy all over South Korea, Seoul remains the heart of all things shopping South Korea’s busy shopping scene is not for the faint-hearted – there’s something tempting to get wherever you go, so budget your won accordingly.
 Seoul is the country’s ultimate shopping destination, which is the...Read more